Hydration / Dehydration Safety Talk

 Can Dehydration Happen in the Colder Months?

 Dehydration can be more severe in cooler weather because the common symptoms and responses are diminished.
-In cold weather, your body’s thirst response is decreased by up to 40%.
+In winter or cold weather, your body’s thirst response is decreased by up to 40%.
 Couple this with your body’s effort to maintain a normal 98.6 degrees and your water requirement is now increased above normal.
 Your body is tricked into thinking it is properly hydrated and you are less likely to drink voluntarily.

 Can I Be Dehydrated Without Sweating?